The Charisma Trap, Part 1: When Vision Becomes the Center

 In today’s church culture, charisma and vision often take center stage.
-Leaders with magnetic personalities, eloquent communication, and a bold sense of mission can generate impressive momentum.
+Leaders with magnetic personalities, eloquent communication, and a bold sense of mission can generate genuine momentum.
 Churches grow.
 Excitement builds.
-People feel part of something significant.
-But what happens when that vision, however compelling, becomes the foundation of the church’s identity?
-What if the very qualities that spark growth also plant the seeds of dysfunction?
+People feel part of something meaningful and significant.
+These are not small things, nor are they inherently unhealthy.
+Throughout Scripture and church history, God has often used clear leadership and shared purpose to guide His people.

 The Allure of a Good Vision

-In many churches, especially larger or non-denominational ones, there’s a sense that this church has discovered a more effective, more world-changing expression of Christianity.
-Vision nights are filled with language like, “We’re here to transform our city” or “This church is the hope of the world.”
+In many churches—especially larger or non-denominational ones—there can be a growing sense that this community has discovered a uniquely effective or world-changing expression of Christianity.
+Vision nights are filled with hopeful language: “We’re here to transform our city,” or “The church is the hope of the world.”

 The Isolated Visionary